 A: Tyre casings break down from prolonged under or over inflation.
 Different parts of the tyre are exposed to great wear and tear with incorrect tyre pressure.
 Under inflation for example can cause excessive flexing in the tyre which builds up internal heat and may eventually weaken the casing.
 Tyres that have excessive wear on the edges may be underinflated, tyres the have excessive wear in the centre may be overinflated.

 Still got a question?
-We're here to help - Call 1300 897 363 or visit your nearest store to speak to the experts at your nearest Donnellans store.
+We're here to help - Call one of our stores now or visit your nearest store to speak to the experts at your nearest Donnellans store.